BC-CSCI-1102-S20-MWF12/ps1-alt-emilypxstudent/problems.md

+# Platform independent problem: "File not found" when trying to compile from the command line (platform-ide-terminal)

+This means you spelled the file name wrong or you are not in the directory where the file is.
+First check the spelling and make sure you type `javac HelloWorld.java`.
+If that doesn't help, type `pwd` at at the command line where you are trying to compile the program.
+This will tell you what directory you are in.
+You should be in the  `src` directory for this problem set.
+If you are not, you are most likely one directory too high.
+You can move into the `src` directory by typing `cd src`.

 # Windows problems (For Mac problems, see below)

 ## Problem: " 'javac' is not recognized as an internal or external command " (*new and improved directions!*)